-Using the Ten10 device lab the client could be confident that the necessary test coverage could be achieved without incurring additional expense to purchase the necessary devices.
+Using Ten10's Digital Test Lab the client could be confident that the necessary test coverage could be achieved without incurring additional expense to purchase the necessary devices.

 The second phase was the design of test sessions.
 Here the appropriate list of combinations for devices and browsers were planned for.
 The test team also worked together with the developers, to ensure that the design and implementation of the application were well understood in order for tests to be accurately devised.

 As well as the testing of existing devices, Ten10 took responsibility for insights and testing recommendations relating to all new devices, operating systems and browsers coming onto the market.
 This provided the client with peace of mind that the right devices were continuing to be identified and tested against on a continuing basis via Ten10’s cloud-based test environment.